 Contributed by Lozzy from Cuppa to Copa Travels.

 Deep in the lush valleys of Centro Ecologico Cuevas, just outside the quaint town of Samaipata, is a trio of waterfalls that offer a refreshing break from the heavy heat of Bolivia’s tropical Santa Cruz department.
 What’s special about Las Cuevas is not that the waterfalls themselves are particularly outstanding (well, they’re still pretty impressive!), but that they’re fed by the vibrant orange waters of the Río Bermejo.
 You can swim under the waterfalls, chill on some of the sandy riverbanks or hike up to the viewpoint to catch a vista of the incredible landscape from above.

 The entrance fee to the Cuevas Ecological Park is 20 Bolivianos, which is less than $3 USD.
 If you take a taxi from the town of Samaipata, they will offer to wait for you for two hours outside the park to take you back.
 This will cost in the region of 100 Bolivianos for the round trip.
 Try to avoid weekends as the park gets extremely busy.

 These are the famous waterfalls in South America

 That definitely deserve your time when in South America.
 There are some big waterfalls in South America, like Iquazu, to admire.
-When chasing waterfalls, take a break here and there and visit one of the forts in the world.
+When chasing waterfalls on road trips, take a break here and there and visit one of the forts in the world.
 Next we’re going to chase waterfalls in Africa.

 Like it?
 Pin it!